PurpleAsterDuchess/CalculatorTechnicalExercise/README.md

 3. Unzip the file
 4. To run the file on windows, open the location of the file in windows explorer, and double click on main.py

+Error checking done for unit converter.
+Error checking to be done for base converter.

 ==============================

 b.
 List the requirements you have managed to implement.